 Each student is provided a tablet PC laptop computer.
 Students may take these computers home at night and during school holidays.

-Close to 30% of Whitfield students receive financial aid each year.
+Approximately 30% of Whitfield students receive financial aid.

 60 full-time faculty, 40 with advanced degrees